Kasabian announce first UK tour since Tom Meighan's departure

 Tues 02 – LONDON, O2 Academy Brixton

 Meighan, meanwhile, discussed his assault conviction for the first time in an interview last year.
 He said he took “full responsibility” for the incident.
+He is now working on his debut solo album.